 Famous mobile phone brands like Nokia, Samsung or HTC have been using Windows OS for their products for a while.
-Even though up till now, Apple and Android device are taking the first places in the competition, mobile sales figures of Windows Phone have shown some improvement, and the potential of these devices is going to be unveiled much further in the year 2013, especially in business aspect.
+Even though up till now, Apple and Android device is taking the first places in the competition, mobile sales figures of Windows Phone have shown some improvement, and the potential of these devices is going to be unveiled much further in the year 2013, especially in the business aspect.

 At the time when the role of BlackBerry among businessmen has been dethroned, management capabilities that Windows Phone offers make it an ideal solution for business.
 The most visible evidence to this is Windows Phone 8’s Company Hub, which helps organize company apps and contacts effectively with just a Windows domain account login.

-There’s no need to spend money on expensive product like BlackBerry Enterprise Server to serve similar management needs.
+There’s no need to spend money on an expensive product like BlackBerry Enterprise Server to serve similar management needs.
 Furthermore, due to compatibility between Windows Phone and existing Microsoft environments, which have been widely popular in enterprises worldwide, adopting Windows Phone would be a reasonable option.